n8n-guide

 2.

-Set your credentials .
+Set up credentials .

 Please see the sections below for detailed instructions.